fenimore/sync-parables/barber/README.md

 ## Problem

-A **synchronization** problem for multiple threads -- that of a **Barber** cutting hair and a stream of **Customers**.
-The Barber _thread_ goes from checking on customers to either cutting hair or going to sleep (if there is no one in the waiting room.
+A **synchronization** problem for multiple threads -- a Barber checks on the waiting room and then cuts hair or goes to sleep (if there is no one in the waiting room).
+Concurrently, the **Customer** checks on the Barber; if the Barber is sleeping, the Barber wakes up, is  The Barber _thread_ goes from checking on customers to either cutting hair or going to sleep (if there is no one in the waiting room.

 ```
 type Barber struct {